 Watermelon is a refreshing and delicious fruit with nutritious seeds.
 However, most people spit out or throw away watermelon seeds, which is a big mistake.
 Despite laughably false claims that swallowing the seeds will cause a watermelon to grow in your stomach, most people are unaware of the impressive nutritional value these seeds possess and the potential benefits they can have for your health.

 Watermelon seeds come from the watermelon plant, which grows on the vine and bears the scientific name Citrullus lanatus.
-Watermelon seeds come in two main colors, white and black, which are the immature and fully developed seeds respectively.
-The black seeds are the ones you should choose when choosing a seed to snack on and there can be hundreds in a single watermelon.
+The seeds come in two main colours, white and black, which are the immature and fully developed seeds respectively.
+The black seeds are the ones you should choose to snack on and there can be hundreds in a single watermelon.
 These seeds are rich in certain nutrients and antioxidants and can be prepared in a number of ways to enjoy along with the juicy, pink fruit.

 Can You Eat Watermelon Seeds?